-FIGURE 12: THE MOST IMPORTANT FACTOR FOR INCOME CHANGES IN THE PAST 5 YEARS HAS BEEN...
+FIGURE 14: THE MOST IMPORTANT FACTOR FOR INCOME CHANGES IN THE PAST 5 YEARS HAS BEEN...
 [OPEN-ENDED TEXT]

-Notes: the figure reports the share of respondents whose answer belongs to each category with 90% confidence intervals.
-The precise question is "Think about how much your income (measured in dollars per month) went up (or down) in the past five years.
+Notes: The figure reports the share of respondents whose answers belong to each category with 90% confidence intervals.
+The question is "Think about how much your income (measured in dollars per month) went up (or down) in the past five years.
 What do you think are the most important factors that account for the change in your income?
-(Please try to list all the relevant factors that apply to you)".
+(Please try to list all the relevant factors that apply to you)."
 For each category, I report two example answers in Appendix A.3.6.

-FIGURE 13: INFLATION IMPACTS AS A WORKER
+FIGURE 15: INFLATION IMPACTS AS A WORKER